AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronReactTestApp/README.md

 ### Configure the application'

-The MSAL configuration object in the `ElectronTestApp` is defined in the `AuthProvider.ts` file.
+The MSAL configuration object in the `ElectronReactTestApp` is defined in the `AuthProvider.ts` file.
 However, the configuration values used to build the object are defined in and imported from JSON files in the `config/` directory.
-The `ElectronTestApp` loads the `config/customConfig.json` configuration by default.
+The `ElectronReactTestApp` loads the `config/customConfig.json` configuration by default.
 You can update the configuration attributes to match your [App Registration](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) directly in the `config/customConfg.json` file, or you can add your own configuration file and change the import path like so:

 AuthProvider.ts
 ```javascript